IanMReed/petrified/README.md

 Introduction
 ************

-bash client to update dynamic DNS at freedns.afraid.org
+Petrified is a bash client to update dynamic DNS at freedns.afraid.org